 If done correctly, your legal blogs can increase your readership while improving your law firm’s Google ranking—and it also means less work for you.
 The best blogs are structured to use search engine algorithms to their advantage, attracting and funneling online traffic even faster than websites.

 Here are just three easy ways you can tweak your blog software to attract search robots and customers:

 - Organize your posts.
-Most websites have a number of ways to organize your pages and posts, including allowing your readers to search by category.
+Most websites have some ways to organize your pages and posts, including allowing your readers to search by category.
 You should have at least one category for each practice area of your firm, and each new post should be sorted appropriately when uploaded.